 The issuance program planned by the Federal Government is announced as an annual forecast at the end of the previous year for the following calendar year.
 A detailed issuance calendar with exact auction dates is published in order to provide investors with the greatest possible planning certainty.

-Over 90 percent of the Federal Government's funding needs are covered via one-off issues as part of the auction process.
-The exact issuance plan is published in advance for the entire calendar year.
+Almost the entire Federal Government's funding needs are covered by one-off issues via auction process.
+The exact issuance plan is published in advance for the full calendar year.

 Special financing instruments such as the first 10-year and the first 30-year inflation-linked Federal bond in 2006 and 2015 were placed by the Federal government via banking consortium (syndicate).
 Likewise, the first 15-year Federal bond and the first (ten-year) Green Federal bond were issued via syndicate in 2020.

 In addition, the Federal government also uses the syndicate for large-volume issues of established benchmark securities in individual cases - for example, in 2021 for the new issue of a 30-year Federal bond and the new issue of the second 10-year Green Federal bond.

 To a much lesser extent, the promissory note loans sporadically concluded individually with financial institutions and the holdings of Federal securities sold in the wake of an auction as part of secondary market activities contribute to the financing of the Federal government.

 Issuance volume (€ billion) of German Government securities

 Since 2020, Treasury discount paper (Bubills) with a 12-month maturity have been the first federal security in which a triple-digit billion volume was issued.
 This volume was expanded again in 2021 to almost a quarter of a trillion euros.
 An issue volume of € 208 bn, € 30 bn lower, is planned for 2022.